-The Company leases all of its branch or store locations, which are generally located in strip shopping centres, plazas, or stand-alone buildings in moderate to low income neighbourhoods.
+The Company leases all of its branches or store locations, which are generally located in convenient strip shopping centres, plazas, or stand-alone buildings, often accompanied by grocery chains, pharmacies, restaurants and big box retailers.
 All easyfinancial kiosks are located within existing easyhome stores.